Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Power_Functions_and_nth_Roots_SUB_Power_Functions_with_Natural_Exponents_chapter_2_video_02_q.typ

 #v(10pt)
 #only("5-")[d) Hyperbola]
 // Answer option d) is shown from slide 5 onward

-#only("1")[#voiceover("Let's explore the shape of the graph of the function f of x equals x squared.
-What is the shape of this graph?")]
+#only("1")[#voiceover("Let's test your knowledge on graphing power functions.
+What is the shape of the graph of f of x equals x squared?")]
 #only("2")[#voiceover("Is it a parabola,")]
 #only("3")[#voiceover("or is it a line,")]
 #only("4")[#voiceover("or maybe a circle,")]